-- Use a dry and appropriately sized sensor. - Keep the sensor site at the same level as the patient's heart. - Apply the sensor according to the Directions for Use provided with the sensor. - · Observe all warnings and cautions noted in the sensor's Directions for Use.
+- Use a dry and appropriately sized sensor. - Keep the sensor site at the same level as the patient's heart. - Apply it according to the Directions for Use provided with the sensor. - Observe all warnings and cautions noted in the sensor's Directions for Use.

 The sensors are sensitive to light.
-If excessive ambient light is present (such as sunlight, surgical lights, or bilirubin lamp), cover the sensor site with an opaque material to block the light.
+If excessive ambient light is present, cover the sensor site with an opaque material to block the light.
 Failure to do so could result in inaccurate measurements.